Dixon Edward Hoste: Life

-In 1883 he became interested in the work of the China Inland Mission, and was the first of the Cambridge Seven to apply to work with this mission.
+In 1883 he became interested in the work of the China Inland Mission (CIM) and was the first of the Cambridge Seven to apply to work with this mission.
 After some delay he was accepted, sailing for China in 1885.
-He was sent to Küwu (presumably Quwo), to the south of Linfen in Southern Shanxi.
-In 1886, he was ordained as a pastor by Hudson Taylor, and moved to Hungtung (now Hongdong or Hongtong) to work with Stanley P. Smith (Peregrine) who had opened an opium refuge there at the invitation of Pastor Hsi.
+He was sent to Küwu (presumably Quwo), to the south of Linfen in southern Shanxi.
+In 1886 he was ordained as a pastor by Hudson Taylor and moved to Hungtung to work with Stanley P. Smith who had opened an opium refuge there at the invitation of Pastor Hsi.
 He worked under Hsi, wore Chinese clothes, ate Chinese food, and tried to get an insight into the Chinese mind.
-Hoste is credited with making the Chinese churches apply the indigenous principles of self-government, self-support, and self-propagation.

-In 1893, he married Gertrude Broomhall, daughter of CIM General Secretary Benjamin Broomhall and his wife Amelia, (Hudson Taylor's sister).
-Because of ill-health Mr Hoste visited England in 1896 and then spent some time in Australia before returning to China.

-He became the head of the China Inland Mission in 1902 and held that role until 1935.
-During his appointment as general director of the China Inland Mission, he was based in Shanghai.
+In 1893, he married Gertrude Broomhall, daughter of CIM General Secretary Benjamin Broomhall and his wife Amelia (Taylor's sister).
+Because of ill-health Hoste visited England in 1896 and then spent some time in Australia before returning to China.
+He became the general director of the CIM in 1902 and held that role until 1935.
+During his appointment he was based in Shanghai.

 He was interned by the Japanese Army from 1944 to 1945.
 After the war, he returned to England, where he died in 1946 at the Mildmay Nursing Home.
 He is buried in Islington Cemetery, London.
 His wife had died in Shanghai on 12 April 1944.